 Many couples put off buying baby equipment till the seventh or eighth month – but it can be very tiring then to walk round all the shops.
 This is a good time to begin to think about what you’ll need for your baby, and what would suit your house and your lifestyle.
-Don’t feel that you have to buy everything new – most mothers borrow where they can.
+Don’t feel that you have to buy everything new – most parents borrow where they can.
 Car seats, however, are an exception – they should never be bought second- hand; it is impossible to tell if it has been in an accident and, if it has, the seat is not safe.

-Breast milk contains antibodies to protect your baby from infections.
+Breastmilk contains antibodies to protect your baby from infections.

 A mother who has a premature baby will produce different milk from that of a mother who has a baby at full-term.
 This milk is higher in growth factors and antibodies to help fight infections.